frgmt0/pocket-cli/docs/installation.md

-# Installation Guide
+# Pocket CLI Installation Guide
+*Getting started without the headaches*

+This guide walks you through installing Pocket CLI on your system with minimal fuss.
+Let's get you up and running quickly.

 ## Prerequisites

+Before diving in, make sure you have:

-- Rust and Cargo (1.70.0 or newer)
+- **Rust and Cargo** (version 1.70.0 or newer) - The foundation of our Rust-based tool
-- Git (for version control features)
+- **Git** - Required for version control features and, well, modern developer existence

-## Installing from Cargo
+If you're missing either of these, now's the time to install them.
+We'll wait.

+## Installation Options

+### The Standard Approach: Cargo

-The easiest way to install Pocket is through Cargo:
+The simplest way to install Pocket is through Cargo, Rust's package manager:

 ```bash
 cargo install pocket-cli
 ```

-This will download and compile the latest stable version of Pocket.
+This command downloads, compiles, and installs the latest stable release of Pocket CLI.
+Cargo handles all the dependencies and puts the binary in the right place.

-## Building from Source
+### The DIY Approach: Building from Source

-If you want to build from source:
+For those who prefer to see how the sausage is made (or want the very latest features):

 ```bash
 # Clone the repository